risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/query-syntax-with-ordinality-clause.md

 title: WITH ORDINALITY clause
 ---

-The `WITH ORDINALITY` clause can only be used with set-returning functions at the end of a `SELECT` statement.
+The `WITH ORDINALITY` clause can be used with set-returning functions in the `FROM` clause of a query.
 An additional integer column will be added to the table, which numbers the rows returned by the function, starting from 1.
 By default, the generated column is named `ordinality`.

 See [Set functions](/sql/function-operators/sql-function-set-functions.md) for a list of supported set-returning functions.